potrudeau/homebridge-messenger/README.md

     * type *(required)*: Must be `email`.
     * name *(required)*: Name of the switch and subject of your email.
     * text *(required)*: Body of the email.
+    * recipients *(facultative)*: Address of the recipients for this email.
+Multiple emails can be used, divided by a comma.
+If empty, the default email address at the service level will be used.

 ### Advanced configuration
 An example featuring **all technologies** is available [here](configuration-examples/advanced.example.json).